Jonny Pelham: "Off Limits" and Live at the Apollo

 Around 2016, Pelham attended a funeral, which made him question his lack of romantic and sexual experience, prompting him to seek therapy.
-At the time, he had thought of the abuse as something he and his abuser had done together, parts of which he had found pleasurable, and only realised that he was not complicit on the London Underground after sharing a carriage with a class of primary school children, prompting him to run off the train in floods of tears.
-After his therapist suggested that the topic would be unsuitable for comedy, he interpreted this as a challenge, and after feeling that his 2017 show had been inauthentic, he used his 2019 Fringe show "Off Limits" to talk about the abuse right off the bat; an early version of the show contained a joke about an eight-year-old Pelham complaining after his father came home early as it meant his abuser could not masturbate him after raping him.
+After his therapist suggested that the topic would be unsuitable for comedy, he interpreted this as a challenge, and after feeling that his 2017 show had been inauthentic, he used his 2019 Fringe show "Off Limits" to talk about the abuse right off the bat;

 Off the back of the show, he performed a set about the topic on Live at the Apollo, a BBC One stand-up comedy series, which led to strangers stopping him in the street to tell him about their experiences, which caused him to realise he was not quite as over his experiences as he thought and for him to return to therapy following a mental health crisis.
 In 2021, Dan Smith of Bastille used a Rolling Stone cover story to assert that his band's fourth album had been inspired by Pelham's 2019 set's discussion of maladaptive daydreaming.
 During the first COVID-19 lockdown in the United Kingdom, he attempted a few online gigs, but found they were not for him, so spent his time writing, and in 2023, he performed his show "Optimism Over Despair" at the Fringe, which explored his regret at oversharing his abuse on Live at the Apollo.